BekAllaev/BlazorStripeCustomPrice/README.md

 - `BlazorStripe.Client` - Blazor client part.
 Contains core logic.
 You will find code on `Home.razor`.
 You should consume `StripeModule.Frontend` in this project

 Backend:
-- `BlazorStripe.Backend` - this is absolutly empty project, generated from template, you won't find anything interesting here.
-Treat it as stub.
-This project demonstrate how you can consume  `StripeModule.Backend`
+- `BlazorStripe.Backend` - In this project we generate link to the checkout link, also here we consume `StripeModule.Backend`